-- Due to an oversight, Super Sonic decelerates very fast.
+- Due to an oversight, Super Sonic decelerates very fast when rolling.

-- If the W Spin Attack/Insta-Shield animation finish after Sonic lands on the floor, using it on the next jump won't increase his attack radius.
+- If the W Spin Attack/Insta-Shield animation finishes after Sonic lands on the floor, using it on the next jump won't increase his attack radius.

 - The Bonus Stage title-card will read "Doilus Stage" if the player attempts to quit back to the level select.